Yuvraj-76/stadiummind2-ai/README.md

-# StadiumMind AI ⚽ — The Intelligent Stadium Operations Copilot
+# StadiumOS ⚽ — The Intelligent Stadium Operations Copilot

-StadiumMind AI is a production-grade, modular, and scalable GenAI-powered platform designed for the **FIFA World Cup 2026**.
+StadiumOS is a production-grade, modular, and scalable GenAI-powered platform designed for the **FIFA World Cup 2026**.
 The platform optimizes stadium operations and enriches matchday experiences for three distinct target roles: **Fans**, **Volunteers**, and **Organizers**.

 Built on **Clean Architecture** patterns in the backend and a modern **Next.js App Router** frontend, it leverages Generative AI to deliver real-time navigation support, crowd management recommendations, instant multilingual translations, automated volunteer standard operating procedures (SOPs), and organizer decision tools.